mikesprague/devcontainers/README.md

 ## Devcontainer contents

-Look at README files in each sub folder for more information
+Look at README files in each sub folder for more information and alternate install instructions

 ### Common to each of my devcontainers